api-network/api-workspaces/README.md

-# Data News Network
+# API Workspaces
-This is the data news network.
+This is a list of API workspaces.